 Use the checklist below to ensure you have all the required documentation ready to go.

-All applicants will need to sign a Smart Start Workforce Grant Attestation confirming the information they provide is true and accurate, that they meet all required eligibility requirements, and they agree to meet the terms and conditions of the grant agreement.
-A submitted funding request is required to be eligible for grant funds each round as well.
+All applicants signed a Smart Start Workforce Grant Attestation confirming the information they provide is true and accurate, that they meet all required eligibility requirements, and they agree to meet the terms and conditions of the grant agreement.
+A submitted funding request was required to be eligible for grant funds each round as well.

 The following items are required to complete a new Smart Start Workforce Grant application: